bgigurtsis/blog/_posts/2022-08-25-sechomelab.md

 ### Virtual machine configs

+##### pfSense

 Below is a screenshot showing my pfSense setup.
 This includes the IP address mapping to their respective network adapter (em1/2/3/4/5).
-You can further see exactly how it all maps out by seeing where each network adapter (em1/2/etc...) lies in the network map at the top of this post.
+You can further see exactly how it all maps out by seeing where each network adapter (em1/2/etc...) lies in the network map at the top of this post (or [click here!](https://www.bgigurtsis.com/pictures/posts/homelab/netpf.png) for easy viewing):

 ![](https://www.bgigurtsis.com/pictures/posts/homelab/pfsensesetup.PNG)

+#### Windows Server 2019 (Active Directory / Domain Controller)